Woodstock Navy-Vets

-The Woodstock Navy-Vets are a junior hockey team based in Woodstock, Ontario, Canada.
+The Woodstock Navy Vets are a junior hockey team based in Woodstock, Ontario, Canada.
 They are members of the Provincial Junior Hockey League of the Ontario Hockey Association.

 The team was known as the Woodstock Renegades for three seasons from 2007–08 to 2009–10.

 The team was preceded by the Woodstock Warriors who were an OHA Junior B team in the Central and Western leagues from 1951–52 to 1961–62, winning the Sutherland Cup emblematic of Provincial Junior B Champions in the 1954–55 season with a team that included future NHL player and Hall of Famer Bobby Hull.

 History

-The Woodstock Navy-Vets were founded in 1966 and played in the OHA-C Group III (Intercounty Junior C Hockey League - IJCHL).
-In 1971–72 the Navy-Vets became a member of the Western Junior B Hockey League when the IJCHL disbanded before moving the following season to the Central Junior C Hockey League.
+The Woodstock Navy Vets were founded in 1966 and played in the OHA-C Group III (Intercounty Junior C Hockey League - IJCHL).
+In 1971–72 the Navy Vets became a member of the Western Junior B Hockey League when the IJCHL disbanded before moving the following season to the Central Junior C Hockey League.
 In 1976–77 the Navy Vets became a charter member of the new Southwestern Junior B Hockey League along with the London Diamonds, St. Thomas Colonels, Tillsonburg Mavericks, Simcoe Jets, and Brantford Penguins.
 The SWJBHL folded after two seasons and the Navy Vets joined the Niagara & District Junior C Hockey League for the 1978–79 season where they played until 2012–13.

 The OHA realigned the NDJHL and SOJHL Junior C leagues in the summer of 2013 and forming a new MWJCHL.
 The Navy Vets were a member of the new league along with Norwich, New Hamburg, and Paris from the NDJHL West along with Ayr, Burford, Delhi, Tavistock and Wellesley from the SOJHL.

 In the summer of 2016 with the eight leagues from Southern Ontario joining to create the single Provincial Junior Hockey League, the former leagues became divisions of the PJHL.
-The Midwestern League re-branded to the Pat Doherty Division and became members of the Central Conference.
+The Midwestern League re-branded as the Doherty Division and became members of the South Conference.

 1969: Championship season

-The Navy-Vets won their only OHA Junior C championship in the 1968–69 season, eliminating Dresden 4 games-to-0 in the quarter-final and New Hamburg 4 games-to-1 in the semi-final before beating Oakville Blades in seven games in the final.
+The Navy Vets won their only OHA Junior C championship in the 1968–69 season, eliminating Dresden 4 games-to-0 in the quarter-final and New Hamburg 4 games-to-1 in the semi-final before beating Oakville Blades in seven games in the final.